 If you’re reading this, you probably already know that Axiology is a brand that cares about animals.
 All of our lipsticks are cruelty-free, certified by PETA’s “Beauty Without Bunnies” program.
 We’re completely vegan, meaning there’s no bug bits in your favorite red and no beeswax either.
-Our formula is also 100% palm-oil free.
-In fact, proceeds from each tube you buy goes to the Orangutan Foundation International (OFI), an organization that cares for one of the animals most jeopardized by conflict palm-oil production.
+Our formula is also 100% palm oil free.
 But none of this would hold much weight if we didn’t also care about the environment and women around the world.

 When we realized that we could help clean Bali’s beaches—which we personally hold so dear— through our packaging, we jumped at the chance.
 In the spirit of transparency, here’s just one way that your favorite lipstick changes the world: